Anthroposophy: History

+Early 20th century and before

 The early work of the founder of anthroposophy, Rudolf Steiner, culminated in his Philosophy of Freedom (also translated as The Philosophy of Spiritual Activity and Intuitive Thinking as a Spiritual Path).
 Here, Steiner developed a concept of free will based on inner experiences, especially those that occur in the creative activity of independent thought.
+"Steiner was a moral individualist".

 By the beginning of the twentieth century, Steiner's interests turned almost exclusively to spirituality.
-His work began to interest others interested in spiritual ideas; among these was the Theosophical Society.
+His work began to draw the attention of others interested in spiritual ideas; among these was the Theosophical Society.
 From 1900 on, thanks to the positive reception his ideas received from Theosophists, Steiner focused increasingly on his work with the Theosophical Society, becoming the secretary of its section in Germany in 1902.
 During his leadership, membership increased dramatically, from just a few individuals to sixty-nine lodges.

 By 1907, a split between Steiner and the Theosophical Society became apparent.
 While the Society was oriented toward an Eastern and especially Indian approach, Steiner was trying to develop a path that embraced Christianity and natural science.
 The split became irrevocable when Annie Besant, then president of the Theosophical Society, presented the child Jiddu Krishnamurti as the reincarnated Christ.
 Steiner strongly objected and considered any comparison between Krishnamurti and Christ to be nonsense; many years later, Krishnamurti also repudiated the assertion.
 Steiner's continuing differences with Besant led him to separate from the Theosophical Society Adyar.
 He was subsequently followed by the great majority of the Theosophical Society's German members, as well as many members of other national sections.

 By this time, Steiner had reached considerable stature as a spiritual teacher and expert in the occult.
 He spoke about what he considered to be his direct experience of the Akashic Records (sometimes called the "Akasha Chronicle"), thought to be a spiritual chronicle of the history, pre-history, and future of the world and mankind.
 In a number of works, Steiner described a path of inner development he felt would let anyone attain comparable spiritual experiences.
 In Steiner's view, sound vision could be developed, in part, by practicing rigorous forms of ethical and cognitive self-discipline, concentration, and meditation.
 In particular, Steiner believed a person's spiritual development could occur only after a period of moral development.

 In 1912, Steiner broke away from the Theosophical Society to found an independent group, which he named the Anthroposophical Society.
 After World War I, members of the young society began applying Steiner's ideas to create cultural movements in areas such as traditional and special education, farming, and medicine.

 By 1923, a schism had formed between older members, focused on inner development, and younger members eager to become active in contemporary social transformations.
 In response, Steiner attempted to bridge the gap by establishing an overall School for Spiritual Science.
 As a spiritual basis for the reborn movement, Steiner wrote a Foundation Stone Meditation which remains a central touchstone of anthroposophical ideas.